Long-Range and Strategic Planning

 Tillicum Neighborhood Plan Review and Update

-The Tillicum Neighborhood Plan (TNP) was adopted as a City Subarea Plan in 2009.
-The plan includes the six key planning initiatives from Lakewood’s Vision for Tillicum document.
-In 2011, .
+The Tillicum Neighborhood Plan (TNP) was adopted as a Lakewood Subarea Plan in 2009.
+The plan included the six key planning initiatives from Lakewood’s Vision for Tillicum document.
 In 2022, the City adopted an Addendum to the TNP that explains what has been done since 2011 to make the Plan’s vision a reality.

 Map of Lakewood’s Subarea Plans